 Establishing Character Moment: In The Lost Age, checking out the Alhafra Prison while Briggs is in it results in a cutscene where Eoleo first displays his Psy powers in an attempt to steal the key.
 This sets up his lawlessness, his resourcefulness (he wasn't born an Adept), and his loyalty to his father, all of which he retains in Dark Dawn.

 Expy: He's the equivalent of Piers for Dark Dawn as he's the party's ship expert and older than most of the cast.
-His weapon preferences and stats are also mostly similar.
+His weapon preferences are also mostly similar, which makes sense since his dad was BF Fs with Piers, so Piers must have spent a lot of time hanging out around Champa.
 The main difference is element type, and Eoleo can't use long swords.

 It's Personal: He is determined to help Matthew out after the dark creatures of the Grave Eclipse kill his father Briggs.